Top Gear test track: Suzuki Liana (2002–2006)

 The Liana has also been modified on several occasions.
 David Soul's Liana featured a red police light and a white stripe in reference to his Starsky and Hutch role.
 Johnny Vegas was provided with L-plates as he had not passed his driving test at the time.
 When Justin Hawkins came on the show, the Liana he drove had flame decals pasted on it.
 Actor Sanjeev Bhaskar had an ornate tissue box placed in the back, a homage to Indian drivers.

 In its service, the Liana covered 1,600 laps of the circuit; went through 400 tyres; its brakes were changed 100 times; and it required six new clutches, two new hubs, driveshafts, wishbones, struts and gear linkages and a replacement wing mirror.

 In July 2005, Formula One driver Damon Hill appeared on the show for the first time as the star.
 This was kept a surprise to the audience and the viewing public, and when Nigel Mansell came on the show, it was covered up in magazines and on the internet by saying that the Star in a Reasonably Priced Car would be Alan Titchmarsh.
 Since Mansell's appearance the Liana has remained in use as a vehicle reserved for Formula 1 drivers.

 For some of the laps more than one person has been present in the car.
 This was the case for Clarkson's run when he had both Hammond and Jason Dawe in the car.
 Trinny and Susannah were both in the car for each other's runs.
 Denise Van Outen was in the car when Johnny Vaughan did his lap; Van Outen never did a lap driving the car.
 Clarkson was also present as a navigator for Billy Baxter's laps.

 Liana leaderboard

+Non-Top Gear laps

+From 2024, Ex-Stig Ben Collins started taking out various automotive YouTubers to race on the Top Gear race track in the Suzuki Liana.